-- Ease the child to the floor, or lay a very small child facedown on your lap.
-Do not restrain the child.
+- Ease the child to the floor.
+Don't restrain the child.

-- Turn the child onto his or her side, which will help clear the mouth of any vomit or saliva.
-This will help keep the tongue from blocking the air passage so the child can breathe.
+- Turn the child onto their side.
+This will help clear the mouth of any vomit or saliva.
+And it will help keep the tongue from blocking the air passage so the child can breathe.
 Keeping the head and chin forward (in the same position as when you sniff a flower) also will help keep the air passage open.

 - Loosen clothing.

-- Do not put anything in the child's mouth to prevent tongue-biting.
-This could cause injury.
+- Don't put anything in the child's mouth to prevent tongue-biting.
+It could cause injury.

-- Try to stay calm, which will help calm the child.
+- Try to stay calm.
+This will help calm the child.
 Comfort the child with quiet, soothing talk.

-- Time the length of the seizure and pay close attention to the child's behavior during the seizure so you can describe it to your child's doctor.
+- Time the length of the seizure.
+Pay close attention to the child's behavior during the seizure so you can describe it to your child's doctor.
 If the seizure lasts longer than 5 minutes, call 911.

-- If the child is having trouble breathing, turn his or her head to the side and, using your finger, gently clear the mouth of any vomit or saliva to aid breathing.
+- If the child is having trouble breathing, turn their head to the side and call 911.

 If your child has had a fever seizure in the past and you have talked with your child's doctor about how to care for your child after a seizure, be sure to follow the doctor's instructions.